-2020 Drinking Water Quality Consumer Confidence Report Southwest Pipeline Project
+2021 Drinking Water Quality Consumer Confidence Report

+Southwest Pipeline Project

-Southwest Water Authority's (SWA) vision is People and Businesses Succeeding with Quality Water.
-We take our responsibility of providing southwest North Dakota with a reliable supply of quality drinking water very seriously.
+Southwest Water Authority's (SWA) vision is "People and Business Succeeding with Quality Water."
+Here at SWA, we take our responsibility of providing southwest North Dakota with a reliable supply of quality drinking water very seriously.
 Working with the North Dakota Department of Environmental Quality and the Environmental Protection Agency (EPA), we place drinking water safety at the top of our priorities.
 Our drive is to achieve a level of excellence that is unsurpassed in our field.
-To that end, we present our 23rd Annual Drinking Water Report.
-This report will provide information to our customers about the quality of our drinking water.
+This Annual Drinking Water Quality Report provides information to our customers about the quality of our drinking water.
 It contains a table of water quality data, definitions of terms, specific language requirements, and other information we hope you will find useful and educational.